galtproject/galtproject-docs/README.md

 ## About Galt Project
 ### Main goal
 The main goal of Galt Project is to create sofware for land tokenization (accounting, buying and selling on blockchain) and self-governance.
-And to create a comminity, runned by a smart contracts.
+And to create a communities, runned by a smart contracts with the help of this software.

 ### Galt Project Tokens
 GALT - ERC20 standart ethereum based token.